(Company name) Blue Imp

 - providing customized promotional material

-Before selecting a site, take time to confer with the landowner, maintenance department and/or other stakeholders.
-Determine the location of utility lines.
-Try to find a site that is:
+Selecting the best site for your playground is key to success.
+Before settling on a location, we encourage you to take time to confer with the landowner, maintenance department and/or other stakeholders.
+Try to find a site that has the following attributes:

 - highly visible and well-lit for maximum safety

 - large enough to accommodate your user group

 - relatively flat with good drainage

 This is the exciting part!
 Be sure to refer to your list of objectives and consult your Blue Imp rep to help make your dreams a reality.
 Our experienced sales and design team provide professional playground planning, design and consultation services entirely free of charge, including:

 - meeting with your group to discuss needs/options/objectives/concerns

 - preparing a proposal with 3D images and drawings of the proposed designs